avast/PurpleDome/doc/source/extending/documentation.rst

 The documentation is Sphinx based.

-Tools being used for documentation are:
+Tools used for documentation are:

 * Argparse for my command line tools